annotation/text-fabric/tf/docs/about/searchusage.md

 To get a more specific introduction to search, consult the search tutorials for annotated corpora, see `tf.about.corpora`.

 Finally an example with quantifiers.
-We want all clauses where Pred-phrases consist of verbs only:
+We want all clauses where `Pred`-phrases consist of verbs only:

 ```